 Normal Power-Up Sequence HOMING Linear Encoder Step Command Name Action Notes 1 User actuator syste m within HOMING r egion.
-2 ZERO Input or send FC05 0x007 command ZERO Input Perform Optical Signal Calibration Position Counter to the Preset V 3 System ready.
+2 ZERO Input Pulse ZERO Input or send FC05 0x007 command With Reset Mode 0x209=3, controller will perform Optical Signal Calibration and reset Position Counter to the Preset Value.
+3 System ready.
 Read Position Count and Speed via Modbus.
 It is recommended to initiate the aabove procedure at any time that the sensor is known to be in the HOMING region.
 Quadrature outputs can also be used independently.